ncd-io/V3-Firmware-Update-/Custom/V15/ReadMe.md

-V15 updates -- Increased FFT Bins to increase the FFT freq accruacy
+V15 updates -- Enhanced the number of FFT Bins for improved frequency resolution in the FFT.

 These files are for custom use Default Settings